hemant-banik/anthropic-sdk-course/README.md

    - Value: your key (this project routes requests through IBM's gateway, not directly to Anthropic — see below)

-   > 💸 **Cost note:** Steps 2 and 3 make real calls to the Anthropic API —
+   > 💸 **Cost note:** Most steps from Step 2 onward make real calls to the
-   > both when you run your script locally, and again in CI when the grading
+   > Anthropic API — both when you run your script locally, and again in CI
-   > workflow re-runs your script to check it.
-Each run costs a small
+   > when the grading workflow re-runs your script to check it.
+Each run
-   > fraction of a cent with a short-output model.
-Budget accordingly if you
+   > costs a small fraction of a cent with a short-output model.
+Budget
-   > run the course many times.
+   > accordingly if you run the course many times.

    > 🔑 **Local setup:** copy `.env.example` to `.env` and put your real key
    > in it (`ICA_API_KEY=...`).
 The exercises load this file with